zalando-zmon/zmon-agent-core/README.rst

 ZMON GCP Agent
 ==============

-Use GCP Kubernetes (GKE) API to discover Pods, Services and Nodes as ZMon entities.
+Use GCP Kubernetes (GKE) API to discover Pods, Services and Nodes as ZMON entities.